mbergmann-sh/StormWizard-Demos/README.md

 This program is provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

+# Compiling
+...should be done on a real or emulated classic Amiga.
+You might also use some Amiga Cross Compiler toolchain on a PC or Mac.
+Be aware that you have to place the neccessary linker libs and include files into the right places by hand!